Home / Europe / Italy / Pinsa Romana (Roman Pinsa)

 Pinsa Romana

-Professional food photography of authentic Roman Pinsa, oval flatbread with airy, bubbly crust, topped with tomato...
+Authentic Roman Pinsa, oval flatbread with airy, bubbly crust, topped with tomato, mozzarella, prosciutto, arugula, and basil.

 Usually safe when basic precautions are followed